Stray Kids: Fashion

-Stray Kids was selected to be the Asian ambassador of Tommy Hilfiger for the company's campaigns in Fall 2023, and Spring and Fall 2024.
-In May 2024, Stray Kids made their Met Gala debut as the guest of designer Tommy Hilfiger, wearing overcoats on top of tailored suits of the brand's signature red, white and blue with gold accents.
-They are the first group to attended the event together.
+Stray Kids was selected to be the Asian ambassador of Tommy Hilfiger for the company's campaigns in Fall 2023 and Spring and Fall 2024.
+In May 2024, Stray Kids made their Met Gala debut as the guest of designer Tommy Hilfiger, wearing overcoats on top of tailored suits of the brand's signature red, white, and blue with gold accents.
+They are the first group to attend the event together.

-Individually, Stray Kids members have been appointed as ambassadors of various brands: Hyunjin for Versace as global ambassador in July 2023 and ambassador for Cartier in September 2024; and Felix for Louis Vuitton as house ambassador in August 2023; Bang Chan for Fendi, I.N for Bottega Veneta and Damiani, Seungmin for Burberry, and Lee Know for Gucci in 2025.
-Both Hyunjin and Felix attended the respective brand's events; Hyunjin fronted Versace's Holiday 2023 campaign and Felix made his runway debut at the Paris Fashion Week for Louis Vuitton Women's Fall-Winter 2024 Collection on March 5, 2024.
+Individually, Stray Kids members have been appointed as ambassadors of various brands: Hyunjin for Versace in July 2023, Cartier in September 2024, and Guess in March 2026; Felix for Louis Vuitton in August 2023; Bang Chan for Fendi, I.N for Bottega Veneta and Damiani, Seungmin for Burberry, and Lee Know for Gucci in 2025; and Changbin for Autry and Han for Tod's in 2026.
+Both Hyunjin and Felix attended the respective brand's events; Hyunjin fronted Versace's Holiday 2023 campaign, and Felix made his runway debut at Paris Fashion Week for Louis Vuitton Women's Fall/Winter 2024 Collection on March 5, 2024.

 Philanthropy

 Stray Kids is known as the "Donation Idol" for the members' various participations in donating.
-Stray Kids participated in JYP Entertainment's "Every Dream Matters!"
+Stray Kids participated in JYPE's "Every Dream Matters!"
 (EDM) campaign to help support terminally ill children's wishes.
-In 2021, Bang Chan hosted the 2021 JYP EDM Day on JYP Entertainment social media account with J.Y.
+In 2021, Bang Chan hosted the 2021 JYP EDM Day on JYPE's social media account with J.Y.
 Park and Twice's Sana.
 They introduced the EDM projects and shared the results of the EDM Wish Day project, EDM Treatment Cost Support Project, and Love Earth project as part of EDM social contribution works in 2021.
 In February 2023, they participated in JYP EDM Wish Day activities by virtually granting wishes of overseas children with incurable diseases.
 In December, Bang Chan hosted the 2023 JYP EDM Day with J.Y.
-Park and Twice's Jihyo, where they shared the results of that year's EDM social contribution works and Stray Kids participation in mentoring underprivileged Korean youths who aspire to be singers and dancers for a day.
+Park and Twice's Jihyo, where they shared the results of that year's EDM social contribution works and Stray Kids' participation in mentoring underprivileged Korean youths who aspire to be singers and dancers for a day.

-On April 1, 2025, Stray Kids donated a total of 800 million won—400 million won to the Hope Bridge Korea Disaster Relief Association and 400 million won to the World Vision social welfare corporation—with a request that it be used for the urgent support of residents affected by the large wildfires in Gyeongsang regions.
+On April 1, 2025, Stray Kids donated a total of ₩800,000,000 (US$) — ₩400,000,000 to the Hope Bridge Korea Disaster Relief Association and ₩400,000,000 to the World Vision social welfare corporation—with a request that it be used for the urgent support of residents affected by the large wildfires in Gyeongsang regions.
 The funds will be used for emergency relief supplies, urgent living expenses, support for firefighters, and more for the wildfire-affected residents.
+In November 2025, Stray Kids donated HK$1,000,000 (US$) to the Hong Kong Red Cross following the 2025 Tai Po apartment complex fire.